HermanGareis/DataAggregatorApp/README.md

 The application then implements a controller with calls to different methods to fetch data from the database and retrieve it.

-This are the HTTP GET requests to issue for each method:
+This are the HTTP GET requests to issue for each method (add api/comunes in the front):

 1 - Get total people vaccinated with 1 dose: /getTotalNumberOfOneDose